-Public Health Programs
+Master of Public Health (MPH)

 Our Public Health programs seek to:

-- Prepare diverse cohorts of students to conduct core public health functions such as assessment and research, program planning, evaluation and policy development for the purposes of improving community and population health
+- prepare diverse cohorts of students to conduct core public health functions such as assessment and research, program planning, evaluation and policy development for the purposes of improving community and population health.

-- Educate students to understand the scientific, community, political, and social dimensions of public health research and practice
+- educate students to understand the scientific, community, political, and social dimensions of public health research and practice.

-- Provide an interdisciplinary academic environment that fosters collaborative inquiry to address public health problems in Long Island communities and beyond
+- provide an interdisciplinary academic environment that fosters collaborative inquiry to address public health problems in Long Island communities and beyond.

-- Support faculty and students to research pressing public health issues
+- support faculty and students to research pressing public health issues.

-- Collaborate widely with community institutions and groups on Long Island, in the region, and across the country to improve the public's health
+- collaborate widely with community institutions and groups on Long Island, in the region, and across the country to improve the public's health.

-- Contribute to local, state, and national efforts aimed at public health improvement.
+- contribute to local, state, and national efforts aimed at public health improvement.

 Co-Director, Master of Public Health and Advanced Certificate Programs